According to the US National Library of Medicine, approximately 10 to 20% people are experiencing acid reflux or heartburn at least once a week. (1)

 There are some repeat offenders and foods that can often lead to acid reflux.
 We have mentioned some common and repeated offenders below.
 Have a look at them…

 - Pregnancy: During pregnancy, developing fetus can cause pressure on the LES which leads to acid release and other discomforts.
-Consuming herbal teas, smaller meals and slightly elevating head while sleeping can help.
+Consuming herbal teas, smaller meals, and slightly elevating the head while sleeping can help.

-- Large Meals: Overly consumed stomach causes excessive pressure on the diaphragm that leads acid to travel upward.
-Consuming stomach full meals or snacks before going to bed is one of the reasons for acid reflux in the morning.
+- Large Meals: An overly full stomach causes excessive pressure on the diaphragm that leads acid to travel upward.
+Consuming meals or snacks until you have a full stomach before going to bed is one of the reasons for acid reflux in the morning.

 - Inflammation: Many studies have confirmed that GERD development is closely associated with inflammation as it can lead to dysfunction of esophagus and tissue damage.

-- Older Age: As we age, our capability of producing enough stomach acid is decreases.
-This often flares up acid reflux, heartburn and other discomforts.
+- Older Age: As we age, our capability of producing enough stomach acid is decreased.
+This often flares up acid reflux, heartburn, and other discomforts.

-- Obesity: overweight puts extra pressure on LES, esophagus and sphincter which allows acid release.
+- Obesity: Extra weight puts extra pressure on LES, esophagus, and sphincter which allows acid release.
 Apart from that GERD symptoms rise proportionately to low levels of stomach acid.